 Start by rinsing the quinoa in a fine-mesh sieve.
 If you’ve never made quinoa, it’s really easy.
 First, you always want to do a quick rinse of the quinoa to remove the *saponin.
 Place quinoa in a fine-mesh sieve and rinse under cold water for a few seconds.

-In a large heavy-bottom pot over medium-low heat add (or leave) some of the water remaining on the quinoa so that it’s moist.
-Add the quinoa to the heated pan.
+In a large heavy-bottom pot, over medium-low heat, add the rinsed quinoa to the heated pot.
 Make sure not to overcrowd.
-Using a whisk, quickly stir the quinoa around allowing any excess water to be absorbed by the grains of quinoa.
+Using a whisk, quickly stir the quinoa around allowing any excess water (left on the quinoa from the rinse) to be absorbed by the grains of quinoa.

 Once the water is completely absorbed and the quinoa begins to pop, you’ll know it’s drying out.
 Continue stirring until the grains of quinoa begin to brown.
 The aroma will begin to smell nutty, around 5 minutes.